Dolce & Gabbana Fall/Winter 2026 RTW

 Madonna attended the show as a guest.

-This appearance carries historical resonance.
+The appearance carried historical resonance.

 Madonna attending a Dolce & Gabbana show, 1992